godpeny/pages/main/src/blog-post.27.md

 It turns out that these two are the only ambuguities so long as the sources $s$ are non-Gaussian.
 Let's see what the difficulty is with Gaussian data.
 But before move on, you should know several notes as below.

  - Note 1: In ICA, the source signals $s$ are typically assumed to have zero mean and unit variance (variance = 1).
+So technically $s$ has to be standard normal distribution.
+If $s$ is normally distributed, using Whitening transformation to make it standard distribution.
  - Note 2: Also Note that the contours of the density of the standard normal distribution $N(0,I)$ are circles centered on the origin, and the density is rotationally symmetric.
  - Note 3: A multivariate Gaussian distribution(which is $s$ in this case) has a spherical symmetry in high dimensions.
 This means that any orthogonal rotation of $s$ will still be Gaussian.